YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

 * Replaced reference to draft-ietf-jose-fully-specified-algorithms with rfc9864.
 * Added inline definitions of Ed25519ph and Ed448ph registrations,
   replacing speculative references to registrations that do not exist elsewhere.
+* Added missing captions to tables 1 and 2.

 -02